top of page

-Virtual Figurine Museum: The History of Toy Soldiers and Military Figurines
+Virtual Museum of Collectible Figurines: The History of Toy Soldiers and Military Figurines

 The Virtual Figurine Museum explores the history and evolution of toy soldiers and military figurines, from their artisanal origins to modern productions.